mwang87/q2_metabolomics/README.md

 rm -rf MSV000082821/data/
 ```

+Note: The files contained within the folder “other” have been created for this example dataset.
+If you want to recreate the example analyses listed below with your own dataset, you will have to create your own [manifest.csv](link to manifest file description) and [metadata.txt](https://docs.qiime2.org/2018.6/tutorials/metadata/) files.

 ### MZmine2 Export

-MZmine2 is used to find features in the data and calculate the area under the curve.
+In order to utilize MS1 Peak Areas in Qiime2, you will need to use MZMine2.
 A detailed tutorial for feature finding with MZmine2 can be found [here](https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking/).

-Upon finding all features according to the tutorial above, perform the following steps to export the features and their respective quantifications to be compatible with this Qiime2 plugin.
+Upon finding all features according to the tutorial above, perform the following steps to export the features and their respective quantifications to be compatible with this Qiime2 plugin with the `import_mzmine2` command.

 Select Export->CSV File